-There is definitely room for prams outside and a ramp to the left of the cafe.
+There’s definitely room for prams outside and a ramp to the left of the cafe.
 Inside would be a bit tight for prams, though not impossible.
-There is a nice toilet past the kitchen.
-And they have recently installed a baby change table.
+There’s a nice toilet past the kitchen, where you’ll find a baby change table.

-Courtyard Dining & Espresso is CLOSED Monday and open:
+Courtyard Dining & Espresso is now open 7 days a week!

 - Saturday and Sunday from 8am to 2pm

 Now before/ after you have enjoy a yummy breakfast or lunch, there’s the option of popping around to Elizabeth Macarthur Park or Homelands Reserve for a play.
 Heading off on a little bushwalk along Vineyard Creek Reserve.
 Or visiting the Dundas Branch Library.
 Definitely makes for a great outing with kids and I know this will become a regular for us, particularly seeing we can easily catch the train up from Dundas!

 Nearby Playground at Elizabeth Macarthur Park